Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Experiments

 \subsection{Fidelity of classification explanations}

 In this section, we evaluate the fidelity of the explanations with three fidelity metrics.
 The first, Deletion \cite{petsiuk2018rise}, assumes that the more faithful an explanation is, the quicker the prediction score should drop when pixels that are considered important are shut down.
 The second one, Insertion \cite{petsiuk2018rise}, instead adds pixels on a baseline image, starting with pixels that are associated with the highest importance scores of the explanation.
-Finally, $\mu$Fidelity \cite{aggregating2020} creates random pixels subsets which are assigned a baseline value and measures the correlation between the drop in the score and the importance of the explanation.
+Finally, $\mu$Fidelity \cite{aggregating2020} creates random pixels subsets which are assigned a baseline value and measure the correlation between the drop in the score and the importance of the explanation.
+Those metrics are further described in Appendix F.

 In Table \ref{tab:deletion}, we report the results of several different attribution methods for explaining the classification of MobileNet \cite{sandler2018mobilenetv2}, ResNet50 \cite{he2016identity}, EfficientNet \cite{tan2019efficientnet} and VGG16 \cite{simonyan2014very} on $1000$ images sampled from the ImageNet validation dataset.
 The models used for the experiments have been accessed from tensorflow \cite{tensorflow2015} with the keras API \cite{chollet2015keras}.
 We introduce two variants of our method, $\hsic$ eff. and $\hsic$ acc.
-The words "eff" and "acc" stand for efficient and accurate, because we use $p=764$ and $p=1536$ samples, respectively.
+The words "eff" and "acc" stand for efficient and accurate because we use $p=764$ and $p=1536$ samples, respectively.
 We use our method with a grid size of $7 \times 7$ ($d = 49$).
 To evaluate the different methods, we use the Xplique \cite{fel2021xplique}, a library dedicated to explainability.
 For black-box and white-box methods, we \textbf{bold} the best result and \underline{underline} the second.
 When the differences between some methods are not statistically significant, we highlight both.
 Note that for $\mu$Fidelity, the estimation variance is high (typically about $20 \%$), so we only use the bold notation and leave the Table in Appendix B. The exact error bars are also left in the Appendix to make the presentation lighter.